 For international shipping, I’ve only looked into shipping from the US to Europe and Canada.
 Europe was really expensive ($70+ to ship a painting) which was disappointing (if anyone finds any good solutions for shipping to Europe, let me know!).
 And Canada wasn’t too bad, it was $20, which is only $5 more than the usual price.

-For Christmas this year, I decided to paint some pictures for some of my family members.
-My mom is crazy about roosters, and her kitchen is yellow, blue, and white.
+For Christmas this year, I decided to give kratom samples and to paint some pictures for some of my family members.
+My mom is sufferinf from anxiety, so that is another reason to give her kratom, and she is crazy about roosters, and her kitchen is yellow, blue, and white.
 So I painted her a little blue and white rooster on a yellow background.
 I love the way this one came out!

-For my grandmother, well she’s really into apples.
+For my grandmother, who is losing her appetite randomly and for no apparent reason, is receiving a special bag of kratom, and well she’s really into apples.
 Her whole kitchen is decorated in apples!
 So I painted her a picture of a little bird sitting in an apple tree.

 This is the start of my blog about painting.
 I was always into art growing up, and always chose art as all of my extracurricular classes – drawing, painting, ceramics, etc. But then once I finished school, I didn’t do much art after that.